-- Section 2 of the Strategy outlines the draft Capital Programme 2023/24 to 2026/27 and the way in which it is to be financed.
-The overall planned expenditure is £461.30 million (General Fund £378.67m and HRA £82.63m) over 2022/23 to 2026/27.
-The 2023/24 planned capital expenditure is £121.04 million (General Fund £86.10m and HRA £34.94m). - 2.2 Section 3 of the Strategy refers to the Asset Management Strategy, this highlights the treatment of asset disposals and the continuation of the prudent policy of not anticipating capital receipts before they are received. - 2.3 Section 4 covers Treasury Management, including both borrowing and investments.
-Treasury Management is a well-established Council activity that operates within a tightly controlled framework. - 2.4 Section 5 presents the Council's approach to Service Investments and the joint venture commitments with the Norse Group for a package of services including Refuse Collection, Cleansing and Maintenance. - 2.5 Section 6 explores the Council's other financial liabilities, both in terms of existing commitments (e.g., the Pension Fund deficit) and guarantees. - 2.6 Section 7 explores the in-built revenue implications within the Capital Programme, its financing costs and evaluates its overall "prudence, affordability and sustainability". - 2.7 Section 8 explains how the Strategy is underpinned by a systematic approach to obtaining and maintaining the necessary knowledge and skills required, to operate effectively, whilst (simultaneously) adequately protecting the Council's financial risk exposure and wider interests. - 2.8 The Strategy concludes in Section 9 which includes an explicit statement by the CFO in accordance with the Prudential Code, providing assurance to Members that the Capital Strategy as a whole is affordable, and that risk has been identified and is being adequately managed.
-It also provides an update on the proposed implementation in the revision to the Prudential Code which is currently completing the consultation stage.
+2 Current position 2.1 Section 2 of the Strategy outlines the draft Capital Programme 2024/25 to 2027/28 and the way in which it is to be financed.
+The overall planned expenditure is £410.97m (General Fund £329.03m and HRA £81.94m) over 2023/24 to 2027/28.
+The 2024/25 planned capital expenditure is £105.66m (General Fund £76.59m and HRA £29.07m).
+2.2 Section 3 of the Strategy refers to the Asset Management Strategy, this highlights the treatment of asset disposals and the continuation of the prudent policy of not anticipating capital receipts before they are received.
+2.3 Section 4 covers Treasury Management, including both borrowing and investments.
+Treasury Management is a well-established Council activity that operates within a tightly controlled framework.
+2.4 Section 5 presents the Council's approach to Service Investments.
+2.5 Section 6 explores the Council's other financial liabilities, both in terms of existing commitments (e.g., the Pension Fund deficit) and guarantees.
+2.6 Section 7 explores the in-built revenue implications within the Capital Programme, its financing costs and evaluates its overall "prudence, affordability and sustainability".
+2.7 Section 8 explains how the Strategy is underpinned by a systematic approach to obtaining and maintaining the necessary knowledge and skills required, to operate effectively, whilst (simultaneously) adequately protecting the Council's financial risk exposure and wider interests.
+2.8 The Strategy concludes in Section 9 which includes an explicit statement by the Chief Finance Officer in accordance with the Prudential Code, providing assurance to Members that the Capital Strategy as a whole is affordable, and that risk has been identified and is being adequately managed.

-3 How to address current situation

-The Capital Strategy is a critical component in the delivery of many ambitions included within the Strategic Plan.
+How to address current situation The Capital Strategy is a critical component in the delivery of many ambitions included within the Strategic Plan.
 It is not only essential to achieving one of the three overarching strategic priorities of the Plan ("Financial Sustainability") but is also vital in the delivery of a vast range of service development and delivery initiatives.